jamaicancoder17/info2180-lab1/README.md

 # info2180-lab1

-This is a repository for my lab exercise for my Web Development Course
+This is Lab 1 for Marlon Williams